Sankardev: Cihna-yatra

 After his exposure to the detailed Bhagavata Purana and Sridhara Swami's commentary Bhavartha-dipika, Sankardev produced a dance-drama called Cihna yatra, for which he painted the Sapta vaikuntha (seven heavens), guided the making of musical instruments and played the instruments himself.
 According to other biographers, Sankardev produced Maha-nata in the presence of Jagdish Mishra in the temple he had constructed at Alipukhuri.

 According to Neog, this was the point when Sankardev decided to preach a new religion.
-Some of the first to be initiated into this religion were the wife of Jayanta-dalai, a leper named Hariram (later Tulasiram), Ra,maram, his associate and Mahendra Kandali, his tol teacher.
+Some of the first to be initiated into this religion were the wife of Jayanta-dalai, a leper named Hariram (later Tulasiram), Ramaram, his associate and Mahendra Kandali, his tol teacher.
 The 13 years at Alipukhuri were the period during which he reflected on Vaishnavism and on the form that would suit the spiritual and ethical needs of the people.
 Ananta Kandali, a profound scholar of Sanskrit, became his disciple during this time; he translated the latter part of Canto X of the Bhagavata Purana after consulting Sankardev.

-From Alipukhu, Ri Sankardev moved back to Bordowa in 1509 and built a thaan.
-Some authors claim that this than had all the major features of a sattra (central kirtanghar, cari-hat, i etc.), whereas many others assert that these features did not exist during Sankardev's time.
+From Alipukhuri, Sankardev moved back to Bordowa in 1509 and built a thaan.
+Some authors claim that this than had all the major features of a sattra (central kirtanghar, sari-hati etc.), whereas many others assert that these features did not exist during Sankardev's time.
 This than was abandoned and more than a hundred years later in the middle of the 17th-century, Sankardev's granddaughter-in-law, Kanaklata, established it again.